 To grow their company and their businesses, they must first improve themselves.

-Many of these leaders set aside at least 3 hours a week, despite their extremely busy schedule, to deliberately grow themselves with these three activities.
+Many of these leaders set aside at least 3 hours a week, despite their extremely busy schedule, to deliberately grow and improve themselves with these three activities.
 And here are what they do: